 Section 4.
 Selection.
 The officers and additional Directors of the Corporation will reflect whenever possible the diversity of the Society.
-The officers (or such of the officers as whose terms are expiring) shall be elected at the annual meeting of the Corporation's members.
-The Board of Directors has the responsibility of nominating candidates for the offices of President and Executive Co-Director, Vice-President and Executive Co-Director, and Secretary-Treasurer.
+The officers (or such of the officers as whose terms are expiring) shall be elected by means of online voting prior to the annual meeting of the Corporation's members.
+[Amended by more than a two-thirds vote of the Executive Committee,

+May 2020] The Board of Directors has the responsibility of nominating candidates for the offices of President and Executive Co-Director, Vice-President and Executive Co-Director, and Secretary-Treasurer.
 The Board shall provide a slate of one candidate each for the offices of President and Executive Co-Director, Vice-President and Executive Co-Director, and Secretary-Treasurer.
 The Executive Committee shall solicit nominations from the membership prior to the Executive Committee's planning meeting.
 The Executive Committee will approve nominees in line with criteria for diversity and inclusiveness in representing the membership.
-[Amended by more than a two-thirds vote at the Business Meeting of October 2017] The officers shall be elected by a simple majority vote of the Corporation's members in good standing actually present.
+[Amended by more than a two-thirds vote at the Business Meeting of October 2017] The officers shall be elected by a simple majority vote of the Corporation's members in good standing by means of online voting prior to the Executive Committee, May 2020]